Shryzen/JavaScript/README.md

 # JavaScript
-juts the JavaScript practice code  i have done
+just the JavaScript practice code  i have done